netzkontrast/context-engineering-kit/README.md

 - **Quality-Focused** - Each plugin focused on meaningfully improving agent result over specific area.
 Developoed by experienced developers that need to get relaible results on production code.
 - **Granular** - Install only the plugins you need.
 Each plugin loads only its specific agents, commands, and skills.
 - **Well-targeted** - Marketplace contains minimal amount of plugins, without overlap and redundant skills.
 It is based on prompts that used by our company developers daily for long time, with combained plugins from high quality projects.
 If you looking for more general plugins, take a loog at [Based on section](#based-on)
+- **Scientifically proven** - Plugins are based on proven techniques and patterns that were tested by well-trusted benchmarks and studies.

 ## Quick Start